utumenbayar-miu/CS568-Assign9-Axios/README.md

 - Fix the assignment 8.
 Your "Add Todo" page should store the todo item in the database.
 - Show todo items from the DB through the API in your home page.
 - Implemment edit, delete.

+After finished, create back-end and front-end folders and copy your src folders accordingly.